ranjeev75/brav/README.md

 Build a shopping cart that and client component that allows specified products to be listed and to add and remove them from a shopping basket.
 - Adding and removing to and from the basket makes a POST/GET request to update a 'customer' shopping basket.
 In lieu of a data store - an array is used during the life of the server.
 - Users can view their basket by clicking on the 'Bag' link on the right hand-side of the app.
-- On the home page customers can add to basket and on the shoppinggbag page they can remove items from the basket - these actions update their array on the server.
+- On the home page customers can add to basket and on the shopping bag page they can remove items from the basket - these actions update their array on the server.

 #Assumptions
-- The application is built in Node.js using the Express framework.
-Can be [installed here](https://nodejs.org/en/download/).
+- The application is built in Node.js using the Express framework, it can be [installed here](https://nodejs.org/en/download/).
-- Local storage maintains the basket count and button selection on the /api home page.
+- Local storage maintains the basket count and button selection on the home page.
-- GET is used to get products for the /api and /shoppingbag pages.
+- GET is used to get products for the **/api** and **/shoppingbag** pages.
 - POST is used to add and delete items from the basket.
 - We have two separate servers; one runs the React frontend and the Express server processes all API calls.
 - Both run concurrently to use the application.
+- Developed using the Chrome browser Version 53.0.2785.143 m

 ##Installation and setup